fvinodh1978/PythonProjects/README.md

 Git Cheat Sheet

-Configuring user information used across all local repositories

-12

-TLDR; No || Explanation: To communicate with the remote git repo you need to link it with a folder in your local machine (git init).
-After this, add the remote repo link (git remote add origin <URL>) and pull it (git pull origin master).
-Now, once your local folder is synchronized with the remote repo you're free to add any new files (git add <file>, git commit -m <message> and git push origin master).
-This would be the simplest way to do it.
-Remember, git stores all the information in your that local folder (in .git/ folder) which you just linked with the remote repo and its responsibility is to maintain all git metadata (credentials, git history...).
-Without this process in place, it would be difficult for git to track historical information about the project.
-I hope you understand the reason behind this.

 1. Get GIT Version
 	git --version

-3. set a name that is identifiable for credit when review version history
+3. set a name that is associated with the Repository

 	git config --global user.name "Vinodh Francis"

-2. set an email address that will be associated with each history marker
+2. set an email address that will be associated with Repository

 	git config --global user.email "f.vinodhfranklin@gmail.com"